Waichin Valley: Offbeat Trek in Parvati Valley

 There is a stream crossing about halfway through the trek that may be a bit tricky for beginner trekkers.
 In the summer months, the locals put wooden planks to create a bridge to walk over the stream.
 But in the winters, a snow bridge is formed over the gushing water which can be slippery to walk on and quite dangerous if caution is not maintained.

-To test the bridge, he first threw a fairly sized rock and it went right into the gushing stream below, creating a hole in the snow.
-And I felt my heart sink.
-But he followed this method a several more times to ensure safety and when he found solid ice, he helped us form a human chain and slowly cross the section.
-I think of that man and his kindness often.
+To test the bridge, he first threw a fairly sized rock and it went right into the gushing stream below, creating a hole in the snow, and I felt my heart sink.
+But he followed this method several more times to ensure safety and when he found solid ice, he helped us form a human chain and slowly cross the section.
+I think of that man and of his kindness often.
 I hope wherever he is, he is well.

 Places to stay in Waichin Valley

 Thankfully, this is one of the few treks in Parvati Valley which has proper homestays at the destination, and one need not camp.
-However, Waichin Valley camping is very much possible if that’s what you’re into.
+However, if camping is something you like to do, there are several Waichin Valley camps available.
 You can either bring your own tents or ask the locals to arrange camping in Waichin Valley for you.

-There are no hotels in Waichin Valley (surprise, surprise!) but as of April 2019, there are only two homestays in the area.
-One of which is immediately visible as soon as you reach the vast meadow of the destination.
-For the other, you have to hike up a bit further but the view is unmatchable.
-If you’re looking for a place to stay in Waichin Valley, you can contact Sonu Thakur Ji at 8894407500.
-He has a beautiful wooden homestay built with wood, in the traditional pahadi architectural style.
+There are no Waichin Valley hotels available (surprise, surprise!) but there are several Waichin Valley homestays in the area.
+These homestays in Waichin Valley provide basic shared accommodation in rustic pahadi homes, with a shared bathroom.
+Most Waichin Valley homestays cost 700 to 1000 rupees per person including stay and all three meals.
+If you’re looking for places to stay in Waichin Valley, you can contact Sonu Thakur Ji at 8894407500.
+He has a beautiful homestay in Waichin Valley built with wood, in the traditional Kath Khuni architectural style.
 He has accommodation as well as food available.
-It’s a beautiful place to stay in Waichin Valley.
+It is one of the most beautiful places to stay in Waichin Valley.

 Follow me on Instagram for more adventures from Waichin Valley and elsewhere!